-Ginkgo trees are a living fossil, with leaf impressions dating back 270 million years!!
-It is also a readily available medicine throughout the world.
-A lot of trees claim to be resilient, but how many can say their species has survived an Atomic bomb dropped in Hiroshima?
+Ginkgo trees are a living fossil, with leaf impressions dating back 270 million years!
+It’s also a readily available medicine throughout the world.
+Many species of tree claim to be resilient, but how many can say their species has survived an Atomic bomb dropped in Hiroshima?
 Roughly 170 Ginkgo biloba survived the blast in 1945.
 Talk about a living legend!
 A true symbol of longevity, this tree will most likely outlive generations to come.
 A single Ginkgo tree can live for over 1,000 years.

 Ginkgo biloba was previously classified in the Pinophyta division (phylum), which encompasses all cone-bearing plants commonly referred to as Conifers.
 Ginkgo biloba is now classified in its own division, Ginkgophyta, but it is still a gymnosperm (meaning ‘naked seed’) and is closely related to other prehistoric plants like Evergreens and Cycads.